wevm/wagmi/docs/react/getting-started.md

 ### Use Wagmi

-Now that everything is set up, every component inside the wagmi and TanStack Query Providers can use wagmi React Hooks.
+Now that everything is set up, every component inside the Wagmi and TanStack Query Providers can use Wagmi React Hooks.

 ::: code-group
 ```tsx [profile.tsx]